 Tours leave every half hour from 12 pm until 5 pm every day.
 Tickets start at £45 per adult.

 Be sure to check out Fiona’s guide to travelling London on a budget before you plan your trip!

 25 Old Compton St, Soho, London W1D 5JN, United Kingdom, and other locations around the city

 Cafe de Nata is a small chain of cafes specialising in Pastel de Nata – a Portuguese custard-filled tart.
 Pastel de Nata is now widely available across London.
 However, these really are just like in Portugal and the best in London!
 There are now 3 Cafe de Nata locations, with Soho being one of the best locations.

 Cafe de Nata is located close to Tottenham Court Road station on Old Compton Street, so it’s a perfect stop after a long day shopping on Oxford Street!

-More than one is definitely recommended, the are very moorish and absolutely divine.
-The great thing is that they are made fresh onsite and the oven is visible in the cafe, where you can have a coffee and a Pastel de Nata before venturing further around London.
+More than one is definitely recommended, they are very Moorish and absolutely divine.
+The great thing is that they are made fresh on-site and the oven is visible in the cafe, where you can have a coffee and a Pastel de Nata before venturing further around London.

 Recommended by Hanna from SolarPoweredBlonde.

 192a Brick Ln, London E1 6SA, United Kingdom

 If you’re a fan of cereal, you 100% have to check out Cereal Killer Cafe in London!
 Basically, it’s a 90’s-style cafe that features dishes inspired by cereal, making it one of the top cute cafes in London.